 This is a great idea!

 If you already have a business, whether it’s a brick-and-mortar or online business, starting a blog can be a great way to reach new customers and make sales and further strengthen your brand.

 Starting a blog is also a smart way to build your personal brand for authors, speakers, coaches, industry professionals, and more.

 7. To connect with others

 Blogging can feel like a lonely job since it’s just you sitting in front of your laptop most of the time.
 But it doesn’t have to be that way!

 There are so many online communities out there for bloggers.
 I have made some great friends and acquaintances in the blogging community.
 It’s nice to connect with readers and fellow bloggers who are interested in the same things as you!

 Reasons You Should NOT Start a Blog

-Now I’ve told you some of the reasons to start a blog, but what about the reasons why you SHOULDN’T start a blog?
+Now that I’ve told you about some of the biggest reasons to start a blog, let’s talk about the reasons why you SHOULD NOT start a blog.

 Here are three of the signs that blogging may not be for you: